jagrvargen/holbertonschool-higher_level_programming/0x0B-python_input_output/README.md

 7. 7-save_to_json_file.py - A function that writes an Object to a text file, using a JSON representation.

 8. 8-load_from_json_file.py - A function that creates an Object from a JSON file.

+9. 9-add_item.py - A script that adds all arguments to a Python list and saves them to a file.